How to support trustworthy data sharing: Checklist

 Selecting the most appropriate data sharing methods

 Establishing strong data governance within your project can create efficiencies, foster collaboration, build trust, optimise resource use, and enhance research.
-To get started, it is useful to conduct an inventory of the data assets and infrastructure you will draw on.
+To get started, it is useful to .

 Key actions to take: